emilyantosch/shc_pr3_vl/SOL2/labs/lab1/main.typ

   institute: [TI - IE],
   seminar: [SO2L],
   abstract: [
-    This lab introduces fundamental Java programming concepts through three progressive tasks.
+    This lab introduces fundamental Java programming concepts through six progressive tasks.
     Students will learn basic object-oriented programming by creating classes and objects, practice user input handling and control structures, and work with strings and character processing.
-    The exercises progress from building a name management system to implementing a number guessing game and creating a Roman numeral converter, establishing core programming skills essential for software development.
+    The exercises progress from building a name management system to implementing a number guessing game, creating a Roman numeral converter, developing a simple grade calculator, building a basic calculator with methods, and implementing a word counting program, establishing core programming skills essential for software development.
   ],
   show-outline: true,
   author: "Emily Antosch",
   show-solutions: false,
 )

+#memo[
+  == Submission Deadline
+  Deadline to upload the solutions for all tasks is Saturday, 11:59 pm before the lab date.

+  == General Information
+  The following tasks are to be worked on in fixed teams of two.
+Each team member must be able to explain all solutions.
+Please submit only one solution for each team of two.
+The submission must be a PDF file in our Moodle room with the name and matriculation number.
+Solutions must be in digital format with intermediate steps and detailed explanations (no handwritten scans).
+You can use any tool or drawing program of your choice to create the diagrams.
+If you have questions or need support, use the forum in our Moodle room and help each other.
+]

 = Task 1: Name Management System